-The SSMS 18.x installation doesn't upgrade or replace SSMS versions 17.x or earlier.
-SSMS 18.x installs side by side with previous versions, so both versions are available for use.
-However, if you have a preview version of SSMS 18.x installed, you must uninstall it before installing SSMS 18.12.
-You can see if you have the preview version by going to the Help > About window.
+The SSMS 19.x installation doesn't upgrade or replace SSMS versions 18.x or earlier.
+SSMS 19.x installs alongside previous versions, so both versions are available for use.
+However, if you have an earlier preview version of SSMS 19 installed, you must uninstall it before installing SSMS 19.1.
+You can see if you have a preview version by going to the Help > About window.

 Beginning with SQL Server Management Studio (SSMS) 18.7, Azure Data Studio is automatically installed alongside SSMS.
 Users of SQL Server Management Studio are now able to benefit from the innovations and features in Azure Data Studio.
 Azure Data Studio is a cross-platform and open-source desktop tool for your environments, whether in the cloud, on-premises, or hybrid.

 To learn more about Azure Data Studio, check out What is Azure Data Studio or the FAQ.

 This release of SSMS can be installed in the following languages:

 Chinese (Simplified) | Chinese (Traditional) | English (United States) | French | German | Italian | Japanese | Korean | Portuguese (Brazil) | Russian | Spanish

 If you are accessing this page from a non-English language version and want to see the most up-to-date content, please select Read in English at the top of this page.
 You can download different languages from the US-English version site by selecting available languages.